Ullathai Allitha: Cancelled sequel

 A year after the success of Ullathai Allitha, Sundar had plans for making a sequel with the same cast returning.
 Although he prepared the storyline and script, he shelved the project after discussions with fellow actors.
 The sequel's story involved Raja moving to the United States to get over the supposed demise of Indhu, where he sees a lookalike of Indhu and falls in love with her.

+Remakes

+The film was remade in Telugu as Veedevadandi Babu (1997) and in Kannada as Galate Aliyandru (2000).